The essential p-dimension of the split finite quasi-simple groups of classical Lie type: Introduction

 \end{itemize}

-\begin{remark} A more recent paper of Bardestani, Mallahi-Karai, and Salmasian (\cite{BMS2}) gives a way of calculating the essential dimension by means of commutator matrices.
-We do not pursue this method here, but rather pursue the method outlined above. \end{remark}
+\begin{remark} A more recent paper of Bardestani, Mallahi-Karai, and Salmasian \cite{BMS2} gives a way of calculating the essential dimension by means of commutator matrices.
+We do not pursue this method here. \end{remark}